ivanonchi/sentences-express-app/README.md

 ### TODO

-- English translation with Yandex
+- English translation with Yandex: *There is no free tier for individual developers.*
-- Bonus: API authentication
 - Bonus: Tests
 - Bonus: Host the app on Railway or a similar platform

 Other:

-- Proper error pages
+- Proper error handling and error pages
+- There is basic API authentication based on headers, but the api key is passed through the meta tag.
+Proper api key management is missing.